 Of course, the relationship between food and migraine isn’t clear-cut, and unfortunately, no single factor can be directly tied to your attacks.
 That said, there's scientific evidence that suggests migraines may be triggered by certain foods.
 Additionally, 27% of those who experience migraines believe that particular foods are personally triggering.

-According to Dr. Sara Crystal, clinical neurologist and Cove medical advisor, certain foods and additives are more likely to trigger headaches in a higher percentage of migraineurs, but even among individuals, other factors like stress, hormonal changes, and lack of sleep can increase the likelihood of an attack after consuming a known trigger.
+According to Dr. Sara Crystal, clinical neurologist and Cove Medical Director, certain foods and additives are more likely to trigger headaches in a higher percentage of migraineurs, but even among individuals, other factors like stress, hormonal changes, and lack of sleep can increase the likelihood of an attack after consuming a known trigger.

 So, without further ado, here’s a list of the most common food triggers for migraine sufferers, in no particular order.